Ostromir Gospels

-The book
+Description

 The book is an illuminated manuscript Gospel Book lectionary containing only feast-day and Sunday readings.
 It is written in a large uncial hand in two columns on 294 parchment sheets of the size 20 x 24 cm.
 Each page contains eighteen lines.
 The book is concluded by the scribe's notice about the circumstances of its creation.

 Three full page evangelist portraits survive, by two different artists, and many pages have decorative elements.
 The close resemblance between this and the equivalent pages in the Mstislav Lectionary suggests they are both based on a common prototype, now lost.
 The two artists who produced the evangelist portraits were both heavily influenced by Byzantine models, but the style of the portraits of Saints Mark and Luke seems to derive from Byzantine enamelled plaques rather than manuscripts.

 More early Russian manuscripts have survived from Novgorod, which was never occupied by the Mongols, than any other centre.
+Like other medieval Russian manuscripts, the Ostromir Gospels is written in a peculiar local version of Church Slavonic.
+For example, the word "водоу" ('water') is found rather than the correct Old Slavonic accusative form "водѫ", and the word "дрѫже" ('friend') is found rather than "дроуже" in the vocative form.

 Later history

 It is thought that the book was taken from one of Novgorod's monasteries to the personal collection of the Russian tsars in the Moscow Kremlin, where it was first registered in 1701.
-Peter the Great ordered it to be taken to St. Petersburg, where there was no mention of it until 1805, when it was discovered in the dressing room of the late Catherine the Great.
+Peter the Great ordered that it be taken to St. Petersburg, where there was no mention of it until 1805, when it was discovered in the dressing room of the late Catherine the Great.

 The Gospels were deposited in the Imperial Public Library in St Petersburg, where it remains.
-Alexander Vostokov was the first to study it in depth, demonstrating that the Church Slavonic of the manuscript reflects the Old East Slavic linguistic background of the scribe.
+Alexander Vostokov was the first to study it in depth, demonstrating that the Church Slavonic of the manuscript reflects the East Slavic linguistic background of the scribe.
 The first facsimile edition was published under Vostokov's supervision in 1843.

 In 1932, the gem-studded book-cover induced a plumber to break into a case, remove and steal the binding, and hide the parchments behind a bookcase.
 Although the book was quickly recovered, no replacement binding has been provided to date.